$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Symplectic linear algebra over algebraically closed fields

-In the case where the eigenvalues are pairwise distinct, the proposition above can be simplified:
+We start with a result which finds a basis with good properties with respect to the symplectic form.

 \begin{lemma} Let $n$ be a positive integer.
 Let $F$ be an algebraically closed field with characteristic different from $2$.
 Let $\Omega_0$ be the matrix of the standard symplectic form on $F^{2n}$ and let $M\in\M_{2n}(F)$ be a symmetric matrix such that the eigenvalues of $\Omega_0^{-1}M$ are pairwise distinct.
-Then there exists a basis $\{u_1,v_1,\ldots,u_n,v_n\}$ of $F^{2n}$ such that $u_i$ and $v_i$ are eigenvectors of $\Omega_0^{-1}M$ with opposite eigenvalues and in which $\Omega_0$ is block-diagonal with blocks of size two. \end{lemma} \begin{proof} For ease of notation, we write the proof for $n=2$, but the proof is the same for any $n$.
+Then there exists a basis $\{u_1,v_1,\ldots,u_n,v_n\}$ of $F^{2n}$ such that \begin{itemize} \item $u_i$ and $v_i$ are eigenvectors of $\Omega_0^{-1}M$ with eigenvalues of opposite sign, and \item the standard symplectic form is represented in this basis by a block-diagonal matrix with blocks of size two. \end{itemize} \end{lemma} \begin{proof} For ease of notation, we write the proof for $n=2$, but the proof is the same for any $n$.

 Let $A=\Omega_0^{-1}M$.
 We have that

 This implies that the eigenvalues of $A$ must come in pairs, that is, if $\lambda$ is an eigenvalue, $-\lambda$ also is.
 In particular, $0$ is not an eigenvalue, because it would be at least double, contradicting the hypothesis.
 So the eigenvalues are $\lambda,-\lambda,\mu,-\mu$, for $\lambda,\mu\in F^*$.